 (B) does not include a stand-alone psychiatric hospital or a psychiatric hospital within an acute care hospital.

-(2) Alternate placement assistance--Assistance provided to a resident to locate and secure services chosen by the resident or LAR that meets the resident's needs in a setting other than a nursing facility.
+(3) Alternate placement assistance--Assistance provided to a resident to locate and secure services chosen by the resident or LAR that meets the resident's needs in a setting other than a NF .
 Alternate placement assistance includes transition planning, pre-move site review, and post-move monitoring.

+(4) ANSA--Adult Needs and Strengths Assessment.
+The ANSA is the Texas uniform assessment tool approved for adult mental health services.

-(3) APRN--Advance practice registered nurse.
-A person licensed to practice professional nursing as an advance practice registered nurse in accordance with Texas Occupations Code, Chapter 301.
+(5) APRN--Advance practice registered nurse.
+An individual licensed to practice professional nursing as an advance practice registered nurse in accordance with Texas Occupations Code Chapter 301.

+(6) Behavioral support--An IHSS that:

-(4) Behavioral support--Specialized interventions by a qualified service provider to assist a person to increase adaptive behaviors and to replace or modify maladaptive behaviors that prevent or interfere with the person's inclusion in home and family life or community life.
+(A) is assistance provided for a designated resident to increase adaptive behaviors and to replace or modify maladaptive behaviors that prevent or interfere with the designated resident’s interpersonal relationships across all service and social settings;

-(A) Behavioral support includes:
+(B) is delivered in the NF or in a community setting; and

+(C) consists of:

-(i) assessing and analyzing assessment findings so that an appropriate behavior support plan may be designed;
+(i) assessing the behaviors to be targeted in an appropriate behavior support plan and analyzing those assessment findings;

-(ii) developing an individualized behavior support plan consistent with the outcomes identified in the HSP;
+(ii) developing an individualized behavior support plan that reduces or eliminates the target behaviors, assisting the designated resident in achieving the outcomes identified in the HSP;

-(iii) training and consulting with family members or other providers and, as appropriate, the person; and
+(iii) training and consulting with the LAR, family members, NF staff, other support providers, and the designated resident about the purpose, objectives, and methods of the behavior support plan;

+(iv) implementing the behavior support plan or revisions to the behavior support plan and documenting service delivery in accordance with the IDD Habilitative Specialized Services Billing Guidelines;

-(iv) monitoring and evaluating the success of the behavior support plan and modifying the plan as necessary.
+(v) monitoring and evaluating the success of the behavior support plan implementation;

-(B) A qualified service provider of behavioral support:

-(i) is licensed as a psychologist in accordance with Texas Occupations Code, Chapter 501;

-(ii) is licensed as a psychological associate in accordance with Texas Occupations Code, Chapter 501;

-(iii) has been issued a provisional license to practice psychology in accordance with Texas Occupations Code, Chapter 501;

-(iv) is a certified authorized provider as described in 40 TAC §5.161 (relating to Certified Authorized Provider);

-(v) is an LCSW;

-(vi) is an LPC; or

-(vii) is licensed as a behavior analyst in accordance with Texas Occupations Code, Chapter 506.
+(vi) revising the behavior support plan as necessary; and

+(vii) participating in SPT and IDT meetings.

-(5) CMWC--Customized manual wheelchair.
+(7) CMWC--Customized manual wheelchair.
 In accordance with 40 TAC §19.2703 (relating to Definitions), a wheelchair that consists of a manual mobility base and customized seating system and is adapted and fabricated to meet the individualized needs of a designated resident.

-(6) Collateral contact--A person who is knowledgeable about the individual seeking admission to a nursing facility or the resident, such as family members, previous providers or caregivers, and who may support or corroborate information provided by the individual or resident.
+(8) Collateral contact--A source of information that is knowledgeable about the individual seeking admission to a NF or the resident, such as family members, previous providers or caregivers, and who may support or corroborate information provided by the individual or resident.

-(7) Coma--A state of unconsciousness characterized by the inability to respond to sensory stimuli as documented by a physician.
+(9) Coma--A state of unconsciousness characterized by the inability to respond to sensory stimuli as documented by a physician.

-(8) Comprehensive care plan--A plan, defined in 40 TAC §19.2703.

-(9) Convalescent care--A type of care provided after an individual's release from an acute care hospital that is part of a medically prescribed period of recovery.
+(10) Convalescent care--A type of care provided after an individual's release from an acute care hospital that is part of a medically prescribed period of recovery.